 Director of the Afro-American Cultural Center and Assistant Dean of Yale College: Timeica E. Bethel-Macaire ‘11

-For much of the last three years, Bethel has been a Program Director at LINK Unlimited Scholars, a robust fellowship that illuminates the path to-and-through college for Black middle and high school students in the Chicagoland area.
+For three years prior to returning to Yale, Bethel was a Program Director at LINK Unlimited Scholars, a robust fellowship that illuminates the path to-and-through college for Black middle and high school students in the Chicagoland area.
 She also brings experience as a previous Teach For America (TFA) corps member/teacher in her hometown of Chicago.
 After teaching for four years, Bethel joined TFA’s staff, serving as a Manager of Teacher Leadership Development and Recruitment Director for four years.
 She brings her leadership experiences as a student, alumna, teacher, and counselor with her as she proudly returns to Yale.

 Bethel is a lifelong learner and educator.
 She lives by her high school’s slogan, “everything to help; nothing to hinder.”
 She is passionate about educational equity and providing people with the opportunities and resources necessary to be successful.
 Dean Bethel-Macaire earned her B.A. in Sociology from Yale College.